 Global Public Health, Radiology, and Health Equity

-UNC Global Radiology, a RAD-AID Chapter, was founded in 2012 by the UNC School of Medicine’s Division of Radiologic Science and the Department of Radiology.
-Global Radiology and health equity include issues that transcend national boundaries, like cancer, and that require worldwide, multidisciplinary cooperation — so our partnerships have a Local to Global approach.
-Our efforts support the vision of UNC Health and advance the university’s aims within the Carolina Next strategic plan.
+Global health includes issues that transcend national boundaries, like cancer, and that require worldwide, multidisciplinary cooperation — so our partnerships have a Local to Global approach.
+We have active health equity programs in North Carolina and with international collaborators.
+As part of the rich, longstanding tradition of UNC community engagement and service, our efforts align with the vision of UNC Health and promote the university’s aims within the Carolina Next strategic plan.

 The aim of our international partnerships is to increase access to medical imaging globally – while supporting local economies with an emphasis on sustainability.
 We achieve this goal by creating and facilitating educational interventions and collaborations with local healthcare professionals.
-Our partnerships in Kenya and Malawi are bilateral exchanges in which all colleagues benefit from educational discourse.
+Our partnerships in Africa and Latin America are bilateral exchanges in which all colleagues benefit from educational discourse.